Skip to main content

 Using gifted funds for your down payment?
 Learn how a gift letter works to meet lender requirements.

-With reAlpha, you can buy commission-free and get up to 75% of your buyer agent’s commission back.
+With reAlpha, you can buy with reduced commission costs and receive a substantial portion of your buyer agent’s commission back.
 Use reAlpha to save:

 Start with reAlpha and get matched with your ideal home in NJ.